How to Save a File in Vim / Vi and Quit the Editor

 To save the file and exit the editor simultaneously, press

-Esc to switch to command mode, type
+Esc to switch to normal mode, type

 :wq and hit